miracle-studi0s/stl/README.md

 # stl

-This repository contains own implementation of basic STL functions Such as:
+This repository contains own implementation of basic STL functions such as:
 - Hash Map
 - Vector
 - String

-Also it have implementation of syscall indeces parser And syscalls itself
+Also it have implementation of syscall indices parser and syscalls itself